IronLanguages/ironpython3/Documentation/file-descriptors.md

 In this way, the file descriptor on the `PythonFileManager` level is the same as the file descriptor used by `FileStream`.

-Unfortunately, on .NET, somehow, the two independent read/write positions.
+Unfortunately, on .NET, somehow, two `FileStream` instances using the same file descriptor will have the two independent read/write positions.
 This is not how duplicated file descriptors should work: both descriptors should point to the same file description structure and share the read/seek/write position.
 In practice, on .NET, writing through the second file object will overwrite data already written through the first file object.
 In regular Unix applications (incl.
 CPython), the subsequent writes append data, regardless which file object is used.
 The same principle should apply to reads.

 Also unfortunately, on Mono, the `FileStream` constructor accepts only descriptors opened by another call to a `FileStream` constructor[[1]].
 So descriptors obtained from direct OS calls, like `open`, `creat`, `dup`, `dup2` are being rejected.